Notes on Gravitational Physics: ``Derivation" of the Equation

 The observed solar-system departure from Newtonian gravity was the anomalous $43''$ precession of Mercury's orbit each century, a correction of about one part in $10^7$.
 (Mercury's year is 88 days, so 100/88 orbits per century for a total of about $(100/88)3600\times 360\approx 5\times 10^8$ arcseconds.) \\

 I and II partly cease to make sense once the theory is accepted because there will be no gravitational ``field" -- just curved spacetime -- and no distinction between a {\sl uniform field observed by a stationary observer} and {\sl no field observed by a uniformly accelerated observer}.
 In place of I and II will be the statement that free particles move on geodesics of the spacetime.
-One can, however, continue to test the equivalence principle prediction that the gravitational acceleration of small objects in a time independent gravitational field is independent of the objects' internal structure and composition (E\"otv\"os experiments), and that local Lorentz invariance holds.
+One can, however, continue to test the equivalence principle prediction that the gravitational acceleration of small objects in a time independent gravitational field is independent of the objects' internal structure and composition (\href{https://en.wikipedia.org/wiki/E and that local Lorentz invariance holds.
+(Here one is measuring acceleration relative to a stationary observer in a time-independent gravitational field.)

-Prior to writing the theory, I and II together are taken to imply that a freely falling, non-rotating observer, measuring components of tensors along her orthonormal frame finds that matter with energy momentum tensor $T^{\mu \nu }$ obeys $\partial _\nu T^{\mu \nu } = 0$ + terms of order $\ell^2\mid \partial _i \partial _j\Phi \mid$, with $\Phi $ the gravitational potential, $\ell $ a length characteristic of the size of his laboratory.
+Prior to writing the theory, I and II together are taken to imply that a freely falling, nonrotating observer, measuring components of tensors along her orthonormal basis finds that matter with stress-energy tensor $T^{\mu \nu }$ obeys $\partial _\nu T^{\mu \nu } = 0$ + terms of order $\ell^2\mid \partial _i \partial _j\Phi \mid$, with $\Phi $ the gravitational potential, $\ell $ a length characteristic of the size of her laboratory.
 She will similarly find that electromagnetic fields satisfy

 \\ Finally, III means that when source velocities are small compared to the speed of light, when

 then $\nabla ^2\Phi = 4\pi G\rho$, and ${\bf g} = -\nabla \Phi $ is the acceleration due to gravity.

 These are the constraints on the theory.\\